2020 Last-Minute Year-End General Business Income Tax Deductions

 If you have such property on an already filed 2018 or 2019 return, it’s on that return as 39-year property.
 You now have to change it to 15-year property, eligible for both bonus depreciation and Section 179 expensing.

 If you have any question(s), feel free to contact us at 503-747-6534.
-Or email us at info@llwmg.com.
+Or email us at [email protected].
 Please note: We strongly suggest reaching our to your CPA in regards to any question(s) in regards to tax related matters.

-A Lake Oswego Portland Oregon Financial Wealth Management Company offering a unique approach to develop a comprehensive financial plan that fits your unique situation.
+As financial planners in Portland, we offer a unique approach to develop a comprehensive financial plan that fits your unique situation.

-777 E. Tahquitz Canyon Way, Suite 200-105 Palm Springs, CA92262
+777 E. Tahquitz Canyon Way, Suite 200-105